fedepujol/nvim/README.md

 ### Paq (Plugin Manager)

-To manage all of them you have `Paq` (very minimal pluggin manager).
-It has a few commands to interact with. - PaqInstall - PaqUpdate - PaqClean
+To manage all of them you have `Paq` (minimal pluggin manager).
+It has a few commands to interact with.

+- PaqInstall
+- PaqUpdate
+- PaqClean
+- PaqSync (runs PaqInstall-PaqUpdate-PaqClean)
+- PaqList
+- PaqRunHooks

 #### Install a new Pluggin